 Environmental Control - SB 1052 by Sen. Hays (R) and HB 589 by Rep. Pigman (R) would prohibit water management districts from modifying or reducing consumptive use permit allocations under certain circumstances.
 Water management districts would be required to adopt rules on water conservation incentives.
 The bill also directs DEP to adopt classifications to protect surface waters used for treated potable water supply and establish rules concerning use of surface waters for the public water supply.
-SB 1052 and HB 589 are ready for the floor.
+SB 1052 is ready for the floor and HB 589 passed out of the House.

 Constitutional Amendment to Exempt Renewable Energy Devices from Ad Valorem and Tangible Personal Property Taxes - SJR 170 and SB 172 by Sen. Brandes (R) and HJR 193 and HB 195 by Rep. Rodriguez (R).
 SJR 170/HJR 193 are resolutions to propose a constitutional amendment that would allow the Legislature to exempt from ad valorem taxation any improvements to commercial real property if the improvements are a renewable energy device and related tangible personal property.
-The amendments would only apply to work that begins on or after January 1, 2017.
-Presently the Constitution only allows an exemption for renewable device improvements to residential real property.
-If the resolution passes out of the Legislature, it would appear on the November general election ballot in 2016 for voter approval.
-SB 172/HB 195 would implement the Constitutional amendment if it is approved by the voters.
-Additionally, the measures provide a sunset date of December 31, 2036.
-SJR 170 and SB 172 have one stop left and HJR 193 and HB 195 are ready for the floor.
+The resolutions were amended to only apply to work that begins on or after January 1, 2018 and to expire on December 31, 2037.
+Additionally, the amendment makes the resolutions' language permissive and would require legislative action for implementation.
+Presently, the Constitution only allows an exemption for renewable device improvements to residential real property.
+SB 172 and HB 195 were amended and now if SJR 170/HJR 193 passes the legislature, it would appear on the August primary ballot instead of the November ballot.
+All four bills are on the floor of their respective chambers.

 Utility Workers - SB 332 by Sen. Altman (R) and HB 253 by Rep. Passidomo would protect "vulnerable users" of public rights-of-ways, including persons working on utility facilities along roadways.
 The bill would require motorists to maintain at least 3 feet of space between the vulnerable user and the vehicle when passing.
 Violations would be non-criminal infractions and be in addition to the move over restrictions enacted 2014.
-SB 332 and HB 253 and ready for the floor.
+SB 332 and HB 253 are ready for the floor.